How to reuse common parts in a view with CakePHP

 First, create a common layout under app/View/Elements/.

-The file name is {any file name}.ctp, just like a normal View.
+The file name will be {any file name}.ctp, just like a regular View.

 Let's call them head.ctp, header.ctp, and footer.ctp this time.

-Just copy and paste the head, header, and footer parts that you wrote in the normal View.
+You can simply copy and paste the head, header, and footer sections that you would normally write in your View into these files.

-By the way, you can also create a directory under app/View/Elements/ and place the view file under it.
+Incidentally, it's also possible to create a directory under `app/View/Elements/` and place the View file there.

 2. Load the file you just created in a normal view